Francis Poulenc: Recordings

 Poulenc was among the composers who in the 1920s recognised the important role that the gramophone would play in the promotion of music.
-The first recording of his music was made in 1928, where he accompanied mezzo-soprano Claire Croiza at the piano in his complete song cycle La bestiaire for French Columbia.
-He made numerous recordings, mainly for the French division of EMI.
+The first recording of his music, made for French Columbia in March 1928, was a performance of the trio for oboe, bassoon, and piano, in which the composer on the piano was joined by Roland Lamorlette (oboe) and Gustave Dhérin (bassoon); in the same year he also recorded the Trois mouvements perpétuels and piano transcriptions of two excerpts from Les biches, and accompanied mezzo-soprano Claire Croiza in his song cycle La bestiaire.
+He subsequently made numerous recordings, mainly for the French division of EMI.
 With Bernac and Duval he recorded many of his own songs, and those of other composers including Chabrier, Debussy, Charles Gounod and Ravel.
 He played the piano part in recordings of his Babar the Elephant with Pierre Fresnay and Noël Coward as narrators.
 In 2005, EMI issued a DVD, "Francis Poulenc & Friends", featuring filmed performances of Poulenc's music, played by the composer, with Duval, Rampal, Jacques Février and Georges Prêtre.

 A 1984 discography of Poulenc's music lists recordings by more than 1,300 conductors, soloists and ensembles, including the conductors Leonard Bernstein, Charles Dutoit, Milhaud, Charles Munch, Eugene Ormandy, Prêtre, André Previn and Leopold Stokowski.
 Among the singers, in addition to Bernac and Duval, the list includes Régine Crespin, Dietrich Fischer-Dieskau, Nicolai Gedda, Peter Pears, Yvonne Printemps and Gérard Souzay.
 Instrumental soloists include Britten, Jacques Février, Pierre Fournier, Emil Gilels, Yehudi Menuhin and Arthur Rubinstein.

 Complete sets of Poulenc's solo piano music have been recorded by Gabriel Tacchino, who had been Poulenc's only piano student (released on the EMI label), Pascal Rogé (Decca), Paul Crossley (CBS), Eric Parkin (Chandos). Éric Le Sage (RCA) and Olivier Cazal (Naxos).
 Integral sets of the chamber music have been recorded by the Nash Ensemble (Hyperion), Éric Le Sage and various French soloists (RCA) and a variety of young French musicians (Naxos).

 The world premiere of Dialogues des Carmélites (in Italian, as Dialoghi delle Carmelitane) was recorded and has been released on CD.
 The first studio recording was soon after the French premiere, and since then there have been at least ten live or studio recordings on CD or DVD, most of them in French but one in German and one in English.